 Blue Nile has represented an authority within the diamond industry for more than twenty years, since the very earliest days of the ecommerce boom.
 Their approach to diamonds was – and still is – a welcome change from the days of obscurity and confusion for shoppers.
 Blue Nile and many of the sites that arrived on the scene within a few years of its creation are very much pointed towards transparency, straightforwardness, and clarity for shoppers on the brink of feeling overwhelmed.

 This move toward a more level playing field for shoppers is something we wholeheartedly agree with and support.
+However, shopping at local jewelry shops offers something online retailers can’t replicate — a personal, in-depth experience where shoppers can physically view diamonds and consult with experts in real-time.
 Also, we’re not shy to admit that it’s largely thanks to the internet that it was able to happen.
 While authorities like the GIA have been working for many, many decades to make diamond buying a fairer process for shoppers, the internet really made it possible for shoppers to arm themselves with the necessary knowledge before stepping out into the diamond world.

 Blue Nile’s website lives up to its reputation.
 It’s clear and direct and, as a resource, would probably prove valuable to shoppers who come upon it.